Ravenna is the Italian town with the finest mosaics: its role as

 capital of the Ostrogothic Kingdom and of the

-Byzantine possessions in Italy led to embellishing its churches and monuments with golden mosaics rivalling those of Constantinople.
+Byzantine territories in Italy led to embellishing its churches and monuments with golden mosaics rivalling those of Constantinople.

-The minor role of Ravenna during Renaissance and Baroque periods helped in preserving this heritage as its ancient buildings were
+The minor role of Ravenna during Renaissance and Baroque periods helped in preserving this heritage as its historical monuments were

 not altered to respond to new styles.

 During the Late Roman Empire (Vth century) and until the late Middle Ages (XII/XIIIth century) Roman churches were embellished with mosaics too, but these were often sacrificed when the old basilicas were redesigned in the XVth/XVIIIth centuries.
 Only S. Paolo fuori le Mura, because of its remote location, retained its golden fašade, but in 1823 a fire destroyed it.

 S. Maria in Trastevere: Detail of the fašade:, XIIIth century mosaic

 The fašade of S. Maria in Trastevere, notwithstanding an XVIIIth century portico and some XIXth century frescoes, is the best example of how the Roman churches appeared at the beginning of the XVth century.
 The mosaic shows a Madonna between two donors (portrayed in a smaller scale) at the centre of a procession of virgins.

 Mosaics decorated not only the fašades but also the apses of the most ancient churches and in many cases they have been spared by alterations.
 The apse of S. Maria Maggiore is entirely decorated by a XIIIth century mosaic by Jacopo Torriti, who designed the mosaic in the apse of S. Giovanni in Laterano too (this apse was redesigned in the late XIXth century and the mosaic decorating it is a modern work based on the original).